locozoko/azure_to_zia/README.md

 ## Support

-For any issues or questions, contact Zoltan at zkovacs@zscaler.com.
 This script is a best-effort basis and not officially supported by Zscaler.
+Please update/edit as needed

 This documentation should help customers understand, configure, and run the script effectively.